Taxes

 Deductions and Exemptions

-For example, state and local taxes (SALT) capped at $10,000.
-For taxpayers in states with high tax rates, this change greatly reduced the income deduction they could claim on their tax return.
+For example, state and local taxes (SALT) are capped at $10,000.13 For taxpayers in states with high tax rates, this greatly reduced the income deduction they could claim on their tax return.
 The TCJA also reduced the amount of mortgage interest that could be deducted by only allowing the interest on the first $750,000 of mortgage debt to be deducted, reduced from a limit of $1 million prior to TCJA.

 Gift and Estate Tax